lkspc/universal/README.md

-# universal-app
+# universal
-The skeleton of full stack app.
+The skeleton of full stack things.